D-Company: History

-In the 1970s, Dawood Ibrahim worked for a local smuggler named Bashu Dada.
+In the 1970s, Dawood Ibrahim worked for an Indian local smuggler named Bashu Dada.
 Bashu Dada was close friends with Dawood's father, who was a policeman.
 His father wielded immense clout among the gangsters and common people due to his sense of morality and justice, while also being a part of the Crime Branch.
 However, Bashu Dada and Dawood had a falling-out after Bashu Dada insulted the latter's father.
 In 1976, Dawood – along with seven of his close friends and his elder brother Shabir Ibrahim Kaskar – attacked Basu Dada with empty soda bottles, a first in the history of gang warfare in Bombay.

 After this incident Bashu Dada's key enforcer Khalid Pehlwan persuaded Dawood to start his smuggling operations, which led to the formation of the D-Company.
 Dawood and his elder brother Shabir, with the help of Khalid Pehlwan, began their smuggling operations.
 This ultimately led them to clash with the Pathan gang, the most influential gang in Mumbai at the time.
-By 1986, D Company had eliminated most of the Pathan gang leadership, emerging as the dominant gang in Mumbai.
+By 1986, D-Company had eliminated most of the Pathan gang leadership, emerging as the dominant gang in Mumbai.

 In 1993, D-Company associates were involved in the 1993 Bombay bombings.
 Few have been jailed for it.

-In 1997, D-Company former member Abu Salem and Fazlur Rahman was responsible for the murder of T-Series founder and Bollywood music producer Gulshan Kumar.
+In 1997, D-Company former member Abu Salem and Fazlur Rahman were responsible for the murder of T-Series founder and Bollywood music producer Gulshan Kumar.

+In 2008, D-Company provided logistics for the 2008 Mumbai attacks along with Inter-Services Intelligence.

-In 2011, Indian intelligence agencies managed to link Dawood Company with the 2G spectrum case, through DB Realty and DB Etisalat (formerly Swan Telecom) promoted by Shahid Balwa.
+In 2011, Indian intelligence agencies linked D-Company with the 2G spectrum case, through DB Realty and DB Etisalat (formerly Swan Telecom) promoted by Shahid Balwa.
 Later in March, security at CBI headquarters in Delhi was tightened after it had been suggested that D-Company might launch an attack in an attempt to destroy documents relating to the ongoing probe of the 2G spectrum case.

 In 2015, a US Congressional report alleged that the D-Company was a "5,000-member criminal syndicate operating mostly in Pakistan, India, and the United Arab Emirates," which has a "strategic alliance" with ISI and has "forged relationships with Islamists, including Lashkar-e-Taiba and al-Qaeda."
 However, the report had no political implications, and was mainly to brief lawmakers.

 Dawood was also wire-tapped by Indian investigators who found out he had real estate assets in Dubai under someone else's name.

 In 2018, Dr Louise Shelley, Professor at the George Mason University, stated that the D-Company was now mainly based in Pakistan and had diversified its assets.